bagsvsairlines/BagsVsAirlines/README.md

 ### Notes

 #### Measuments
+- bags are stored so that the longest measurement is the height, for consistency.
+This also means that messengers/briefcase style bags will be rotated 90˚ from their published dimensions.
 - dimensional measures are stored in millimeters
 - bag volume is stored as litres
 - bag wieght is stored as grams